 With your permission, we may also use information you provide to us as a testimonial posted on the Portals.

-Automated individual decision-making (making a decision solely by automated means without any human involvement); and profiling (automated processing of personal data to evaluate certain things about an individual) may be utilized to provide information of related services of interests to RAPS users when explicit consent or contractual agreement is provided.
+Automated Decision-Making and Profiling.
+Automated individual decision-making (making a decision solely by automated means without any human involvement); and profiling (automated processing of Personal Data to evaluate certain things about an individual) may be utilized to provide information of related services of interests to RAPS users when explicit consent or contractual agreement is provided.

 RAPS discloses Personal Data in accordance with the terms set forth in this section.